-Commissioner Hales asked about Habitat for Humanity and home buyer education and if it is for folks who want to be considered for a Habitat home or general population education.
-Ms. Cooper-Lewter advised some funding is for marketing materials and some is for a mortgage management course and conflict resolution training.

-Chair Howard asked if the Kidscope outreach is a program and she mentioned the Kalediscope plan, learn, elevating early education program.
-She asked if there is anyone on the nonprofit panels or if there is any conversation around the continuum of the education spectrum and the fact that our lowest performing students are historically not in quality early learning environments.
-By the time the students get to third grade the impact is apparent and the County is investing more at the Chatham County Schools level where it could be investing earlier and have a better outcome.
-Ms. Cooper-Lewter knows some of those conversations have been happening with Chatham Education Foundation but it was not specifically discussed in conversations about the applications.
-Commissioner Dasher knows the Partnership for Children and the state have been working on local data.
-Ms. Cooper-Lewter indicated Kidscope is a new program that caters to kids ages 0-5.
-Chair Howard expressed more money is needed in the nonprofit overall allocation.
+Commissioner Hales asked about Habitat for Humanity and home buyer education and if it was for folks who want to be considered for a Habitat home or general population education.
+Ms. Cooper-Lewter advised some funding was for marketing materials and some was for a mortgage management course and conflict resolution training.
+Chair Howard asked if the Kidscope outreach was a program and she mentioned the Kalediscope plan, learn, elevating early education program.
+She asked if there was anyone on the nonprofit panels or if there was any conversation around the continuum of the education spectrum and the fact that the lowest performing students were historically not in quality early learning environments.
+By the time the students got to third grade the impact was apparent, and the County was investing more at the Chatham County Schools level where it could be invested earlier and have a better outcome.
+Ms. Cooper-Lewter knew some of those conversations had been happening with Chatham Education Foundation, but it was not specifically discussed in conversations about the applications.
+Commissioner Dasher knew the Partnership for Children and the state had been working on local data.
+Ms. Cooper-Lewter indicated Kidscope was a new program that catered to kids aged zero to five years of age.

-Vice Chair Gomez Flores asked about TJCOG.
-Mr. Thompson explained if the county were engaging in a project and affiliating with a nonprofit to do that said project, then the county could go through TJCOG for assistance.
-TJCOG would assist with applying for a grant and administering and tracking that grant.
-Vice Chair Gomez Flores reiterated that was his intention with suggesting a grant position.
-Nonprofits need grant help even if a local government is not involved.
-Mr. LaMontagne expounded it would be very messy to have a county employee be liable for deliverables out of their control.
-TJCOG is looking at possibly helping nonprofits without a local government partnership requirement.
-Mr. Thompson clarified the County has invited TJCOG to come to the county's monthly meetings with our community partners.
-Ms. Cooper-Lewter said if folks cannot attend the meetings, she sends out notes after the meetings.

-Commissioner Logan asked how long the allocation has been attached to a tax increase.
+Chair Howard expressed more money was needed in the nonprofit overall allocation.
+Vice Chair Gomez Flores asked about Triangle J Council of Government.
+Mr. Thompson explained if the County would engage in a project and affiliated with a nonprofit to do that said project, then the County could go through Triangle J Council of Government for assistance.
+Triangle J Council of Government would assist with applying for a grant and administering and tracking that grant.
+Vice Chair Gomez Flores reiterated that was his intention by suggesting a grant position.
+Nonprofits needed grant help even if local government was not involved.
+Mr. LaMontagne expounded it would be very messy to have a county employee liable for deliverables out of their control.
+Triangle J Council of Government was looking at possibly helping nonprofits without a local government partnership requirement.
+Mr. Thompson clarified the County had invited Triangle J Council of Government to come to the county's monthly meetings with community partners.
+Ms. Cooper-Lewter said if folks cannot attend the meetings, she would send out notes after the meetings.
+Commissioner Logan asked how long the allocation had been attached to a tax increase.
 Mr. Butts estimated about five months.

-Vice Chair Gomez Flores stated he is still uncomfortable with El Futuro.

-Commissioner Dasher said a lot of mental health services are now provided with telehealth service and he is not worried about the doors of El Futuro being closed.
-Mr. Butts said El Futuro can provide services to undocumented residents and no other organization is allowed to do that.
-Vice Chair Gomez Flores stated he no longer has concerns after the discussion.
+Vice Chair Gomez Flores stated he was still uncomfortable with El Futuro.
+Commissioner Dasher said a lot of mental health services were now provided with telehealth services and he was not worried about the doors of El Futuro being closed.
+Mr. Butts said El Futuro could provide services to undocumented residents, and no other organization was allowed to do that.
+Vice Chair Gomez Flores stated he no longer had concerns after the discussion.

-Commissioner Dasher recused himself to allow the Board to vote on the recommended funding for the Chatham Partnership for Children.
+Commissioner Dasher recused himself to allow the Board of Commissioners to vote on the recommended funding for the Chatham Partnership for Children.